Pallavi-Pandey/TODO_App/README.md

 Before you begin, ensure you have met the following requirements:

 - Python and Django are installed on your machine.
-- MongoDB is installed and running either locally or on a remote server.
+- SQLite is installed and running either locally or on a remote server.
 - Basic knowledge of Django and HTML is recommended.

 ## Installation